 setenv.add-environment = ( "AUTH_TYPE" => "Digest" ) # Or "Basic"

 in the config around where you set up MoinMoin and now it works as expected.
 But I don't have a clue how this affects security.
 Be warned.

-#3 Updated by darix almost 7 years ago
+#3 Updated by darix about 7 years ago

 - Status changed from New to Assigned